ycheng517/ar4_ros_driver/README.md

 There are two modules that you will always need to run:

 1. **Arm module** - this can be for either a real-world or simulated arm
-     + For controlling the real-world arm, you will need to run the `ar3_hardware_interface` module
+     + For controlling the real-world arm, you will need to run the `ar_hardware_interface` module
      + For the simulated arm, you will need to run the `ar3_gazebo` module
      + Either of the modules will load the necessary hardware descriptions for MoveIt